 As Coronavirus struck in 2019, it brought the hospitality industry to a halt, with travel and tourism affected as the world got locked in houses.
 Almost all sectors experienced an impact of the pandemic.
 Covid 19 did not spare the approx… US$180 billion IT outsourcing industry as well with the Govt ordering a complete lockdown in India effective 24th March 2020 to curb the spread of community transmission in the country.

 With this Govt. move, organizations put into force their business continuity plans overnight to ensure minimal impact on business operations.
 IT industry quickly moved from offices to homes, and it was business as usual for Companies in no time.
 Physical meetings gave way to virtual meets as Companies did not have a stone unturned in honoring contracts and deliverables to their clients.

-While humanity took a front seat in all collaborations in these unprecedented times, all sectors got into action to find ways and means to minimize business disruption.
+While humanity took a front seat in all collaborations in these unprecedented times, all sectors got into action to find ways and mean to minimize business disruption.